-Investigating all aspects of your organization for bias and identifying ways to increase intercultural capacity will reveal opportunities for change and support shared commitment toward achieving your diversity, equity, and inclusion goals.
+Investigating all aspects of your organization for bias and identifying ways to increase intercultural capacity will reveal opportunities for change and support shared commitment toward achieving your equity, diversity, and inclusion goals.
+(See the Measuring Progress guide for details.)

 - → Take a detailed inventory of your organization's patterns and practices, coming to a shared understanding of your organization's current culture.
-(See the Workplace Culture guide.) - → Conduct a review of your organization to screen for bias, and look especially for signs of systemic bias impacting people of color and women.
-Include written and visual materials (such as your website, personnel policies, and benefits) in your review, since written information often feels like the agreed-upon rules of your organization's cultural values and practices. - → Run regular audits of diversity, and administer climate surveys or other tools to inventory how systemic barriers are impacting traditionally marginalized groups.
-(For review and audit suggestions, see the Workplace Culture and Compensation guides.) - → Hold focus groups with employees with nonmajority identities.
+(See the Workplace Culture and Measuring Progress guides.) - → Conduct a review of your organization to screen for bias, and look especially for signs of systemic bias impacting people of color and women.
+Include written and visual materials (such as your website, personnel policies, and benefits) in your review, since written information represents your organization's agreed-upon and stated rules, values, and practices.

+- → Run regular audits of diversity, and administer climate surveys or other tools to inventory how systemic barriers are impacting traditionally marginalized groups.
+(For review and audit suggestions, see the Workplace Culture, Compensation, and Measuring Progress guides.) - → Hold focus groups with employees with nonmajority identities.
 Ask what barriers they face at work, and gather suggestions for how to improve perceptions and behavior.
 Follow through with targeted actions, and adjust as you learn what works and what does not.
-If possible, consider hiring an expert for this work.

-→ Inquire into the impact of the firm's current decision-making processes, and examine how they are in or out of alignment with your diversity, equity, and inclusion goals (ask who is present, who is absent, how is that determined, if processes are used inconsistently, etc.).
+If possible, consider hiring an expert for this work to ensure greater candidness. - → Inquire into the impact of the firm's current decision-making processes, and examine how they are in or out of alignment with your equity, diversity, and inclusion goals (e.g., ask who is present, who is absent, how is that determined, and if processes are used inconsistently).
 Look for sources of stress in decision-making processes.
 For example, when there is not enough time to make decisions, it is more likely that judgments will be biased because one cannot thoroughly review and process information.